waveform80/rpi-lgpio/docs/differences.rst

 How can you tell if a GPIO is reserved by another process?
 Use the :manpage:`gpioinfo(1)` tool, which is part of the ``gpiod`` package.
-By default this attempts to read GPIO chip 0, which is fine all Pi's *except* the Pi 5 where you will need to read GPIO chip 4 specifically:
+By default this attempts to read GPIO chip 0, which is fine on all Pi's *except* the Pi 5 where you will need to read GPIO chip 4 specifically:

 .. code-block:: console